Rodhey48/brik-test-fs-l2-en/README.md

 From an engineer’s perspective, think of this as just a CRUD application.

-Here is the frontend stack you need to use for this project:
+Here is the stack you need to use for this project:

 - Vue
 - ~~Vuex~~ Pinia
 - ExpressJS
-- PostgreSQL/MongoDB
+- PostgreSQL

 ### More Technical Details